cloudfoundry/go-pubsub/README.md

               b   <-(sub-3)
 ```

-So to give a few exapmles of how data could be published:
+So to give a few examples of how data could be published:

 ###### Single path